parrt/ml-articles/gradient-boosting/index.md

 plt.show()
 </pyfig>

 The dashed lines indicate the actual predictions of $\Delta_i$ and the blue dots are the difference vectors.
-The predictions are step functions because we've used a *regression tree stub* as our base weak model with manually selected split points (850, 850, and 925).
+The predictions are step functions because we've used a *regression tree stub* as our base weak model with manually-selected split points (850, 850, and 925).

 <aside title="Regression tree stubs">
 A regression tree stub is a regression tree with a single root and two children that splits on a single variable, which is what we have here, at a single threshold.
 (If we had more than a single value in our feature vectors, we'd have to build a taller tree that tested more variables; to avoid over fitting, we don't want very tall trees, however.)
 If a test value is less than the threshold, the model yields the average of the training samples in the left leaf.
 If the test value is greater than or equal to the threshold, the model yields the average of the train examples in the right leaf.
 Here are the three stubs implementing our $\Delta_i$ weak models: